edescourtis/typed-json.github.io/Readme.md

 }
 ```

-In JavaScript, this would just send an integer along the wire.
+In JavaScript, this would just send an integer over the wire.
 In Haskell or Elm, this would be represented as:

 ```haskell
 data PrimeDigits = Two | Three | Five | Seven
 ```

-This lets you get the colloquial representation in very different languages.
+This lets you work with the colloquial representation in very different languages.

 # Prior art: